dhis2/dhis2-docs/src/developer/web-api/organisation-unit-profile.md

 GET /api/organisationUnitProfile/DiszpKrYNg8/data?period=2021
 ```

-The profile data response payload will look like this, where the `id` and `label` fields refer to the metadata item, and the `value` field refers to the associated value.
+The profile data response payload will look like this, where the `id` and `label` fields refer to the metadata item, and the `value` field refers to the associated value:

 ```json
 {